By: NBH, FACOG, AACS, AACG, Medical Director

 Five miscarriages and family history of breast cancer.

 One of our patients explained she was searching for bioidentical hormone therapy in San Antonio because of her history of five miscarriages.
 She advised us that she had a family history of breast cancer (four females in her family had suffered with breast cancer).
-Not one of her primary care doctors seemed to connect her miscarriages with her family history of breast cancer or even to progesterone.
+Not one of her primary care providers seemed to connect her miscarriages with her family history of breast cancer or even to progesterone.
 Yet the common factor is low progesterone.

 Her mother and sisters, like her, suffered from difficult periods and her mother and two sisters had hysterectomies – all signs of low progesterone.
 She could not carry a baby to term and she has nightmarish periods.
 She also struggled with her weight and PMS.